top of page

 Q: What do Board Members have to do?

-A : Board Members come to a Board meeting every month on a Tuesday night at 5 pm for about an hour.
-Sometimes Board members also go to a special committee of the Board in addition to this that may meet less often and at a different time.
+A : Board Members come to a Board meeting on the first Tuesday of every month at 5:00 PM for about an hour.
+Board Members may also join a special committee of the Board that meet at a different time and discuss topics like personnel, marketing, or finance that helps strengthen the organization's mission.

 4